Why Physical Training?

 These are some introductory thoughts for members of the community who may not have experienced physical actor training before, or who may wonder how training the body relates to acting, performance, etc.

-Instead, the exercises of physical theater create the conditions in which one can discover one’s own play instinct, inside and out, as a fully integrated human artist.
-The invitation is to dive in as a practice of expressive freedom, and to interact with the forms and structures of the physical exercises as a rigorous and dynamic springboard for sensing and expressing with one’s whole organism.
+Instead, the exercises of physical theater are intended to actively prepare you for every aspect of expression that is happening on stage: inner, outer, and in coordination with others and the space.
+Physical training creates the conditions in which one can develop one’s own coordinated play instinct, inside and out, as a fully integrated human artist and collaborator.
+The invitation is to dive in as a practice of expressive freedom, and to interact with the forms and structures of the physical exercises as a dynamic springboard for sensing and expressing with one’s whole organism.
 At the center is your imagination, your creativity, your instincts, your emotional keyboard, etc.

 And most important, it’s all in your own time.
 It’s all at your own pace.
 Play to your limits; explore gingerly; follow your instincts.
 There is no focus on competition, comparison, etc.

 How does this happen?
-Again, I’m limited by what can be expressed in writing.
-From here, the best thing that will make sense of these descriptions will be to experience them directly for yourself—by ‘trying on’ the training exercises, with fellow actors—and to begin to let that direct experience inform your understanding.
+It’s difficult to express in writing: from here, what will best make sense of these descriptions will be to experience them directly for yourself—by ‘trying on’ the training exercises, with fellow actors—and to begin to let that direct experience inform your understanding.